 On day 11 we have the option of visiting the Ngamba Island Chimpanzee Sanctuary or heading to Jinja for a selection of adventure activities including white water rafting at the source of the White Nile, quad biking or visiting a volunteer and community project.
 Overnight - Kampala (1), Jinja (1) (B:2, L:2, D:2)

 Lake Nakuru National Park is home to a veritable array of wildlife.
 The park supports a population of black rhino, lion, leopard, zebra, antelope and giraffe not to mention millions of pink flamingos.
 The lake itself is a shallow soda lake.
-The following morning we begin our exploration of the national park and spend another night in the park.
+The following morning we enjoy a game drive through the park.
 Overnight - Nakuru (B:2, L:2, D:2)